-Earth’s mantle includes large regions where mantle rocks deform in a liquid-like viscous fashion - mantle flow.
-The flow is the manifestation of deformation, which is accommodated plasticaly by the movement of crystallographic defects.
-To detect and map deformation and flow in the mantle seismologists probe its anisotropic elastic properties (i.e., seismic anisotropy).
-I am investigating the effect that deformation, and deformation history, has on the evolution of the mantle seismic signature.
-Through both experimental and numerical tools the effect of an initial deformation on the way texture evolves was investigated.
+Earth’s mantle includes large regions where mantle rocks deform in a creep-like viscous fashion - mantle flow.
+The flow is the manifestation of plastic deformation accommodated through the movement of crystallographic defects.
+To reveal deformation and flow in the mantle, seismologists probe its anisotropic elastic properties (i.e., seismic anisotropy).
+I am investigating the effect that deformation and deformation history have on the mantle seismic signature using both experimental and numerical tools.

 In the second project the preservation of an existing texture under hydro-static conditions was evaluated.
 It was found that through an oriented grain-growth process the texture may indeed be modified and that the assumed preservation of a 'frozen' texture in the lithosphere mantle may by inaccurate.